OffCourse/offcourse-next/packages/documentation/public/atoms/Bar.md

-Bars can be docked at the top...
+Bars can be docked at the top

 ```react
 <div>